 Healthy bone and gum tissue fit snugly around the teeth.
 When you have periodontal disease, this supporting tissue and bone is destroyed, forming “pockets” around the teeth.

 During this procedure, your gum tissue is folded back, so that disease-causing bacteria may be removed from the pockets, and then the tissue is secured back into place.
 In some cases, irregular surfaces of damaged bone are smoothed to limit places in which disease-causing bacteria can hide.
-This way, the gum tissue is allowed to better reattach to healthier, bacteria-free bone.
+Removing the bacteria allows the gum tissue to better attach to healthier, bacteria-free bone.